winnyineza/Fetcher-app/README.md

 To run the app locally, follow these steps:

-1. Clone this repository: `git clone [repository URL]`
+1. Clone this repository: `git clone https://github.com/winnyineza/Fetcher-app.git`
-2. Navigate to the project directory: `cd github-repositories-fetcher`
+2. Navigate to the project directory: `cd Fetcher-app`
 3. Install dependencies: `npm install`
 4. Start the app: `npm start`